patatajoe933/BLEManager/README.md

 *   `"order":1`: This defines the display order of this characteristic relative to other characteristics of the same service.
 Lower numbers appear first.
 *   `"disabled":false`: This property controls whether the text field is editable in the application.
 Setting it to `false` *intends* to enable editing.
 However, there's an important caveat:
     *   **Characteristic's Write Property Override:** The editability is ultimately determined by the characteristic's inherent properties.
 If the characteristic itself *does not* have the "write" permission enabled (meaning it's a read-only characteristic), then setting `"disabled":false` in the descriptor will have *no effect*.
 The text field will still be displayed as read-only.
-*   `"label":"My Text Field Label"`: This sets the label that will be displayed next to the text field in the application, providing context for the user.
+*   `"label":"Text Field Label"`: This sets the label that will be displayed next to the text field in the application, providing context for the user.
 *   `"maxBytes": 80`: This sets the maximum number of bytes that can be written to the characteristic through the text field in the application.
 This helps prevent buffer overflows and ensures data integrity.

 **Example scenario:**